Volunteers Needed - the WPS SSI FreshWater Catalogue project

 |Location||All over the island!|

 The Water Preservation Society(WPS) Salt Spring Island's FreshWater Catalogue (SSIFWC) is now in its second year, and growing!
 And we need more volunteers to help!

 Our volunteer driven SSIFWC project is all about the island’s surface freshwater.
-The FreshWater Catalogue's field work provides base data to inform improved surface water and groundwater (aquifer) models, to support freshwater habitat conservation/protection efforts, with local and active island watershed communities development as an important spin-off.
-BTW - similar local area “watershed stewardship" activities are taking place across Canada.
-Want to be involved, read on!
+The FreshWater Catalogue's projects inventorization work in the field provides base data to inform improved surface water and groundwater (aquifer) models, to support freshwater habitat conservation/protection efforts, with education and local and active island watershed communities development as important spin-offs.
+Similar local area “watershed stewardship" activities are taking place across Canada, want to be involved in our islands freshwater, read on!